What is Scouting?

 Dragon Awards

 Dragon Awards are open to Scouts, Explorer Scouts, Network Members and adult members of Scouting and are designed to encourage participants to camp in as many different settings as possible.
-Please note, it is not open to Cubs or Beavers.
-Record Cards for the Bronze, Silver and Gold Dragon Awards, may be downloaded from the downloads section below, where you will also find a complete copy of the rules.
+Please note, it is not open to Cubs or Beavers

 Downloads